 What to do about negative reviews— it’s the ugly side of running a business, but one that can’t be ignored.
-A decrease in your overall rating on business review sites like Yelp or Google Maps becomes a drop in your overall revenue.
+A decrease in your overall rating on business review sites like Google Maps becomes a drop in your overall revenue.
 The new year brings a new opportunity to polish your online reputation.
 Make it your resolution to have a better star rating by the end of the year, and if you’re already happy with your score, make it your resolution to maintain it.
 As one of the first companies to tackle the messy business of online reputation management, we know the truth about negative reviews and the measures that must be taken to bring you closer to the coveted four-to-five star rating.

 The first thing every business owner wants to know is: how do I remove these negative reviews?
 What you should know and may not want to hear is— there are no guarantees that a negative review will get removed.
 If a so-called online reputation expert tells you otherwise, turn and run the other way.
 It’s true that consumers must adhere to a code of conduct when posting content about a business, and some reviews will have a higher percentage of removal than others.
 However, the reality is that business review sites are likely to keep negative reviews published.
 They understand that consumers want to be heard, and as such, business review sites need to maintain a certain level of trust to give consumers a platform to do so.
 While we have a proven track record of getting negative reviews removed for our clients, every request to remove a review is at the whim of a strict evaluation process.
 Rather than relying entirely on the removal of reviews, it’s important to put a plan of action in place to uphold a positive rating.
 Think of it as an insurance policy for your online reputation.